mafemorris/Camera_simulation/README.md

 ## Advanced Python

 ### Decorator
-The method decorator is created to call the method process in Lens before a given function f.
+The method decorator is created to call the Lens' method process before a given function f.
 The idea of this method is to call the lens process before the sensor process, however, when the lens process is called in the sensor class it needs the lens height and width.
-To solve this I initiate the sensor with a lens object also I create a update lens in case the value of the height or width is change in the lens.
+To solve this I initiate the sensor with a lens object.
+Also, there is a lens_update in case the value of the Lens height or width is changed.

 ### Sensor Iterator
-To do this I add the methods __iter__ and __next__ in the Sensor class.
-In the next method the returned image is the original plus the index of the iteration.
+To do the sensor class an iterator the methods __iter__ and __next__ are added in the Sensor class.
+In the __next__ method the returned image is the original plus the index of the iteration.

 ### mymean function
 The mymean funcion is in the sensor file at the end.
 The image height, width and data are random, as well as the sensor gain.
 Then, the sensor is iterated, and as each iteration there is a new matrix, they are saved in a list.
 Then, I used the numpy mean function to find the mean of the matrixes.